-Sadly, the park gave way to new development after its 25th season.
+Sadly, the entertainment complex gave way to new development after its 25th season, and its location along the Cumberland River was replaced with Opry Mills shopping mall.
 Nashville lost a major employer, and families lost a destination location that appealed to more than country music history buffs.
-All that’s left now is memories and these invaluable photos that captured a recent yet lost era of Music City history.
+All that's left now is memories of "The Grizzly River Rampage" and these precious photos that captured a recent yet lost era of Music City history.

 A Nashville Landmark